The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 —keypair should also be an accepted option for list, so that you can filter to only return the instances associated with your keypair

-#1 Updated by Nigel Kersten about 2 years ago
+#1 Updated by Nigel Kersten over 2 years ago

 - Status changed from Needs Decision to Accepted